BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 Provider requests are bounded and cancellable.
 Online catalogs, ambiguity, and service limits can prevent a confident result. **Stage Results** transfers reviewed choices into the editor; **Write Tags** remains separate.

-## **Text and Filename Tools**
+## **Text Tools**

-### **Text Tools**
+### **Find and Replace**

-Transform selected fields with literal or bounded regular-expression replacement, whole-word matching, Unicode whitespace normalization, prefixes, suffixes, and case conversion.
-A virtualized preview shows changed values and validation issues.
+Transform selected fields with literal or bounded regular-expression replacement, whole-word matching, and optional prefixes or suffixes. **Build Preview** evaluates the checked scope before staging; the result table shows the original value, proposed value, and any validation issue for each file.

+### **Case and Whitespace**

+Apply case conversion or Unicode whitespace normalization to selected fields.
+Review the changed rows, then choose **Stage Metadata** to move only the reviewed proposals into the normal Change Review.
+This does not write media until **Write Tags** is used.

+## **File Pattern Tool**

 ### **Tags from Filename**